giapdangle/apple-sample-apps/README.md

 ios-sample-apps
 ===============

-A collection of samples to get you building your first relayr app for iOS.
+An example app demonstrating the basic features of the relayr iOS SDK.

 The following features are demonstrated:

-- check that the relayr cloud is reachable,
+- checking that the relayr cloud is reachable,
-- create an app in the realyr cloud,
+- creating an app in the realyr cloud,
-- sign in to the cloud,
+- signing in to the cloud,
+- getting the transmitters and devices of a signed in user.